Carpinus betulus: Ecology

 In England, trees appear to prefer soils with a pH from 3.6 to 4.6 but tolerate up to 7.6.
 They are found on soils with moderate clay content and avoid soils with particularly high or low clay content.

 Carpinus betulus likes full sun or partial shade, moderate soil fertility and moisture.
 It has a shallow, wide-spreading root system and is marked by the production of stump sprouts when cut back.

-The seeds often do not germinate till the spring of the second year after sowing.
+The seeds often do not germinate until the spring of the second year after sowing.
 The hornbeam is a prolific seeder and is marked by vigorous natural regeneration.